amperity/amperity-docs/amperity_reference/source/uid2.rst

 .. uid2-prerequisite-participate-start

-You must agree to a UID2 participation policy, which is a |ext_uid2_participant_requirements|.
+You must agree to a UID2 participation policy, which is a `requirement for UID2 sharing <https://unifiedid.com/docs/getting-started/gs-sharing#legal-requirements-for-uid2-sharing>`__ |ext_link|.

-.. important:: Talk with your The Trade Desk representative if you are unsure of which |ext_uid2_participation_policy| is required to support your brand's UID2 use cases.
+.. important:: Talk with your The Trade Desk representative if you are unsure of which `participation policy <https://unifiedid.com/docs/intro#participants>`__ |ext_link| is required to support your brand's UID2 use cases.

 .. uid2-prerequisite-participate-end